Magic in fiction: Acquisition

 Authors introduce magic into their stories, and to their characters, in varying ways.
 Although there is great variation in how spontaneously magic occurs, how difficult it is to wield, and how the guidelines to the magic are implemented, there are a handful of methods for introducing magic found in many fictional works.
-In many fantasy works, writers depict magic as an innate talent, equivalent for example to perfect pitch.
-Magic may also be gained through a pact with a devil or with other spirits, a characteristic common in folklore.
+While some fantasy works such as Hellblazer portray magic as a power gained through a pact with a devil or other spirit (as is traditionally recognized in folklore), others like Harry Potter portray magic as an innate talent, equivalent for example to perfect pitch.

 Items

 In some works, such as fairy tales, magic items either endow the main characters with magical powers or have magical powers themselves.
 Writers often use them as plot devices or MacGuffins to drive the plot of a story.

 Wands and staves often feature in fantasy works in the hands of wizards.

 Italian fairy tales had put wands into the hands of the powerful fairies by the late Middle Ages.

 Talismans such as rings or amulets may exert magical influence.

 Seven-league boots and invisibility cloaks have also proven popular.
+Many characters are often seen using magic swords or other weapons.